auth0/auth0.js/security-incidents.md

 # Security vulnerability details for auth0.js < 9.3
 A vulnerability has been discovered in the auth0.js library affecting versions < 9.3.
-This vulnerability allows an attacker to bypass the CSRF check from the `state` parameter if it's missing from the authorization response (`https://yourwebsite/#access_token={attacker_access_token}&expires_in=7200&token_type=Bearer`, leaving the client vulnerable to CSRF attacks.
+This vulnerability allows an attacker to bypass the CSRF check from the `state` parameter if it's missing from the authorization response (`https://yourwebsite/#access_token={attacker_access_token}&expires_in=7200&token_type=Bearer`, leaving the application vulnerable to CSRF attacks.

 Developers using the auth0.js library versions < 9.3 need to upgrade to the latest version.